 The spouse says your snoring is getting worse.

-The reason: With age, the tissue in your upper airway gets looser.
+The reason: With age, the tissue in your upper airway gets looser, says Clete A. Kushida, medical director of the Stanford Sleep Medicine Center.
 While light snoring may be just an annoyance, sleep apnea — in which you temporarily stop breathing — is a real worry, since it raises your risk of high blood pressure, stroke and heart disease.
 Try this...

 Prop up your bed.
 Elevate the head of your bed by 30 degrees (try a sleep wedge), and use a body pillow to help you stay on your side when you sleep.